elastisys/compliantkubernetes/docs/operator-manual/aws.md

 ### Infrastructure Setup using Terraform

-1. Optional: Setup Terraform Cloud.

-    We suggest storing Terraform state in Terraform Cloud.
-To this end, add your Terraform Cloud authentication token in the ` ~/.terraformrc` file.
-Please refer [Terraform Cloud](https://learn.hashicorp.com/tutorials/terraform/cloud-sign-up#configure-access-for-the-terraform-cli) for further information.
-Please also check the the [requirements](https://github.com/kubernetes-sigs/kubespray/tree/master/contrib/terraform/aws#kubernetes-on-aws-with-terraform) section for the specific Terraform version.

-2. Expose AWS credentials to Terraform.
+1. Expose AWS credentials to Terraform.

     We suggest exposing AWS credentials to Terraform via environment variables, so they are not accidently left on the file-system: